Haroon Ullah

 Haroon K. Ullah is an American author, educator, scholar, diplomat, publicist and researcher specializing in his work on South Asia and the Middle East, in particular in Pakistan and Afghanistan.
 Ullah has co-authored six books on political science and geopolitics, including Vying for Allah's Vote: Understanding Islamic Parties, Political Violence, and Extremism in Pakistan, The Bargain From The Bazaar: A Family's Day of Reckoning in Lahore and Digital World War, among others.
-He's been a contributor to various news outlets and the U.S Department of State, writing primarily about foreign and domestic affairs in the US and abroad.
+He has been a contributor to various news outlets and the US Department of State, writing primarily about foreign and domestic affairs in the US and abroad.

 In November 2019, Ullah was found guilty of theft of US government property and sentenced to three months in prison.
 A number of sources indicate that Haroon Ullah might be a victim of a witch-hunt for whistleblowing sensitive information related to the U.S Department during Ullah's public service in the Trump administration.